Education in England: Adult education

-Qualifications Frameworks
+National qualifications frameworks

 The two qualifications frameworks in England are the Regulated Qualifications Framework (RQF), for qualifications regulated by Ofqual, and the Framework for Higher Education Qualifications (FHEQ) for qualifications granted by bodies with degree awarding powers, overseen by the Quality Assurance Agency.
 These share a common numbering scheme for their levels, which was also used for the earlier Qualifications and Credit Framework.
 The RQF is linked to the European Qualifications Framework (EQF) and the FHEQ to the Qualifications Framework of the European Higher Education Area (QF-EHEA).

 Standards

-The Programme for International Student Assessment coordinated by the OECD currently ranks the overall knowledge and skills of British 15-year-olds as 13th in the world in reading literacy, mathematics, and science with the average British student scoring 503.7, compared with the OECD average of 493, ahead of the United States and most of Europe in 2018.
+The Programme for International Student Assessment coordinated by the OECD currently ranks the overall knowledge and skills of British 15-year-olds as thirteenth in the world in literacy, mathematics, and science with the average British student scoring 503.7, well above the OECD average of 493.
+Primary school children in England were ranked fourth in the Progress in International Reading Literacy Study for reading and literacy skills in 2021.

-The United Nations ranks the United Kingdom (including England) 10th in the Education Index, measuring educational attainment, GDP per capita and life expectancy, ahead most of Europe.

-From 1997 to 2010, the Labour government introduced a new type of school known as academies for poorly performing schools in areas of social deprivation.
-More former local council managed schools, deemed 'inadequate' or 'requiring improvement', transitioned to an academy trust in this period and beyond are now rated 'good' or 'outstanding'.
+The United Nations ranks the UK seventh in the Education Index, measuring educational attainment, GDP per capita and life expectancy, ahead most of Europe.
+From 1997 to 2010, the Labour government introduced city academies in areas of social and economic deprivation.
+More former local authority schools, deemed inadequate or requiring improvement by inspectors, transitioned to an academy trust are now rated good or outstanding.

-From 2010, the Conservative government raised discipline standards in schools; basic manners and politeness in classrooms became more prioritised.
-From 2015, more students were in 'good' and 'outstanding' rated schools from all social backgrounds than 2010.
+Academies were established in most disadvantaged areas, they are the key element in the drive to raise standards; raising aspirations and creating opportunity in some of the most disadvantaged communities.
+By 2015, more students were in good and outstanding rated schools from all social backgrounds than 2010.
+This growth in the academy system coincides with the improvement across schools in England, with 88% of all schools rated good or outstanding, an improvement from 68% in August 2010.

 Funding

 Since 2018, English schools have been funded through a national formula.
-The Institute for Fiscal Studies maintains real spending on schooling per pupil has dropped by 8% since 2010.
 In August 2019, it was announced that the budget for schools and high needs would be increased by 6% (£2.6 billion) in 2020–21, £4.8 billion in 2021-22 and £7.1 billion in 2022-23 respectively – plus an extra £1.5 billion per year to fund additional pensions costs for teachers.
 This new funding includes £780 million in 2020–21 to support children with Special Educational Needs and Disabilities (SEND).